Reckless Driving Maryland

 What is High Risk Driving by a Minor?

 What does getting points on my license mean?

 Assessing points on your license is the Maryland MVA’s way of keeping track of each driver’s infractions.
 Any motor vehicle infraction, from speeding to DUIs, will result in a certain amount of points being assessed on your driving record.
 At 5 to 7 points, the MVA will require you to enroll in a Driver Improvement Program; at 8 to 11 points, the MVA will suspend your license; at 12 or more points, the MVA will revoke your license.
 Points stay on your license for two years from the date of the traffic infraction, regardless of when the citation is resolved by trial or direct payment.

 Additionally, points on your license can result in increased rates from your insurance company.
 If you are facing suspension or revocation of your license, you have the right to appeal the decision.
 Working with an experienced reckless driving lawyer will greatly improve your chances at maintaining your driving privileges.
 For more information about the MVA point system, visit their website.

 This is just an outline of reckless driving and other compatible laws in Maryland.
 Each situation is different and may require a further look at the rules and regulations of the roads.
 The privilege to drive is taken for granted my many and your world could be turned upside down should you lose this privilege.
 Reckless driving tickets are notorious for being left to the discretion of the police and judge.
 Make sure you protect yourself and your driving rights!
 Hiring the right lawyer who knows the ins and outs of Maryland traffic laws will make a world of difference.
-If you have received a reckless driving ticket or any other traffic infraction, make sure to contact Morgan Leigh at Scrofano Law.
-Attorney Leigh has handled hundreds of reckless driving cases and will be able to create the best defense strategy to protect you.
+If you have received a reckless driving ticket or any other traffic infraction, make sure to contact Paolo Gnocchi at Scrofano Law.
+Attorney Gnocchi has handled hundreds of reckless driving cases and will be able to create the best defense strategy to protect you.